Stages Of Addiction Treatment

 In many cases, the in-patient and hospitalization programs are shorter in length and more intensive in nature, but this is not always the case.
 When an individual initially visits an addiction treatment center, he or she will participate in a screening process.
 During the initial screening process, the needs of the patient will be ascertained by well-trained individuals and the level of the dependency will be determined.
 While the detoxification stage may be the first stage in all types of treatments, the type or level of assistance provided after detoxification may vary.
 Some individuals may need assistance with stress management or behavioral counseling to overcome their addiction.
 Others may need to learn how to better deal with anxiety in social situations.
 Each addict has a behavior that stems from unique factors, influences, stressors or even personality traits and genetic conditions, and these will be reviewed during the consultation.
 A customized treatment plan will then be created that will address those unique issues and challenges.

-Once the individual has completed their treatment plan and are ready to return to their everyday life, they are given the option of living in a sober living facility.
+Once the individual has completed their treatment plan and is ready to return to their everyday life, they are given the option of living in a sober living facility.
 The individual may live at a sober living facility for as little or as long as needed, between 30 to 365 days.
 This step serves as a transition from living in a treatment facility to a house with other addicts in recovery who maintain a steady job and are working to remain in recovery.
 Sober living facilities offer the individual the support system they need upon leaving the addiction treatment center.

 Why treatment times vary?

-A typical treatment time can vary from approximately 30 days to 18 months or longer.
+Typical treatment time can vary from approximately 30 days to 18 months or longer.
 This is a large variation in treatment times, and this variation stems from the fact that each addiction is unique and each individual has special needs that must be met during the treatment process.
 In addition, some individuals react differently to certain types of treatment.
 The treatment process may include group therapy, individual therapy and counseling, and medicated treatment.
-Psychological disorders, behaviors and social situations may all be contributing to the addiction, and these will all be addressed and treated during a successful treatment.
+Psychological disorders, behaviors and social situations may all be contributing to the addiction, and these will all be addressed and treated during successful treatment.
 The treatment plan will be reviewed up-front with the addict before the process begins.

 Receiving support at home during the recovery stage

 After the actual treatment process has been completed, the individual may still struggle with an inclination or desire to participate in the behavior again.
-Individuals are never cured of an addiction, and instead they will remain in an on-going state of recovery.
+Individuals are never cured of an addiction, and instead, they will remain in an on-going state of recovery.
 Those who are most successful at leading a sober lifestyle free of their negative or destructive behavior are those who receive adequate support at home and from their friends.
 Because of this, the best treatment plan is one that incorporates education and support services for the loved one of the addict.

 Continuum of care in the treatment process is important.
 When an individual relapses, there may be a need for the individual to walk through the entire treatment process once again.
 If you or a loved one is struggling with a problem with alcohol, drugs or any type of impulsive behavioral issue, it is important to reach out to an addiction treatment center to receive the support that is needed.

-Deciding to get help for an addiction takes courage, but choosing the right addiction treatment center can be intimidating.
+Deciding to get help for addiction takes courage, but choosing the right addiction treatment center can be intimidating.
 Addiction rehabilitation can take multiple forms and the addict will ultimately have to decide which type of treatment is the best for them.
 Treatment options vary in terms of length and depth of care as well as affiliation; the severity of the addiction should also be considered when one is choosing an addiction treatment center.

 Long-term residential centers